dreampulse/modelizer/README.md

 ## Using objects

 Now that you know how to create models you although need to know how to create or instantiate a object out of the model.
-You can do this with the ```create()```-function of your model-defintion.
+You can do this with the ```create()```-function of your model-definition.

-The object which will be created is a pretty odinary JavaScript-Object.
-The object will have the attributes you have specifyed at your model-definiton, preinitialized with ```null```.
-Further more the object has two extra functions: ```save()``` to persistly save the object as a document in your database.
+The object that will be created is a pretty ordinary JavaScript-Object.
+The object will have the attributes you have specified at your model-definition, preinitialized with ```null```.
+Further more the object has two extra functions: ```save()``` to presently save the object as a document in your database.
 And a ```remove()```-function to remove the document from the database (you will still have a local object).

-Open an interative node-console and folow this example:
+Open an interactive node-console and follow this example:

 ```javascript
 > var model = require('modelizer');  // Import Modelizer